vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/channel.md

 - Default:
   - `siteConfig.locales['/'].lang`
   - If the above is not provided, fall back to `themeConfig.locales['/'].lang`
-  - If the above is not provided, fall back to `'en-US'`
+  - If the above is not provided, fall back to `"en-US"`

 The language of the channel